titusz/iscc-registry/README.md

 - [Talk about ISCC @ Blockchain for Science](https://www.youtube.com/watch?v=4OCvPrDhGuQ)

 ![ISCC Content-ID-Image](./img/iscc-content-id-image.svg)

 ## Project Idea: A Decentralized ISCC Registry

 ### Why is a registry usefull?

-- ISCC codes do not necessarily require a registry, so why do we want to build one?:
+- ISCC codes do not necessarily require a registry, so why would we want to build one?:
 - Identifiers can be shorter when using a registry (citable).
-- Identifiers can be owned by actors (metadata authority).
+- Identifiers can be owned by actors (authenticated messages).
 - Identifiers can have guaranteed uniqueness.
-- Identifiers can be discovered by browing/searching a registry
+- Identifiers can be discovered by browsing/searching a registry
 - Identifiers can be resolved to metadata or data.

 ### How can we create a Decentralized Registry?